djha-skin/dan/README.md

 # Data Austerity Notation

 A data notation with the bare essentials.
+ABNF in the repo in the file [dan.abnf](./dan.abnf).

 ## Design Goals